francois-le-ko4la/lovelace-entity-progress-card/README.md

 This is the primary card for displaying entity progress.

 <img src="https://raw.githubusercontent.com/francois-le-ko4la/lovelace-entity-progress-card/main/doc/pm.png" alt="Example PM" width="250"/>

-#### 🎯 Card Purpose

-The Standard Lovelace Entity Progress Card is ideal for situations where you need a straightforward, percentage-based progress visualization.
-It's best used when:

-- You want to display the progress of a single entity.
-- The entity's value directly translates to a percentage (e.g., battery level, completion percentage).
-- You need seamless integration with Home Assistant's modern "Tile" or "Mushroom" UI.
-- You appreciate dynamic theme adjustments (like battery or temperature themes) without complex templating.
-- You want interactive elements like `tap_action` for more-info or toggling.

-Essentially, if you need a clear, visually appealing progress bar that's easy to configure and fits well into the Home Assistant ecosystem, this is your go-to card.

 #### 🛠️ Options and percentage ?